You’ll love this creamy mustard chicken recipe—golden breaded chicken in a tangy, rich Dijon mustard sauce. Ready in 30 minutes!

 - Creme Fraiche, Dijon mustard, and white wine create a silky, indulgent sauce with a bit of tang that compliments the chicken perfectly.

-- Creme Fraiche: Use full-fat Creme Fraiche, or you can make your own by mixing heavy cream (or double cream) with equal parts of sour cream.
-Please note that your mixture won’t be as thick as Creme Fraiche and may need to reduce longer to thicken.
+Creme Fraiche: Sour cream or or you can make your own Creme Fraiche by mixing heavy cream (aka double cream) with equal parts of sour cream.
+Please note that your mixture won’t be as thick as Creme Fraiche and may need to be reduced longer to thicken.

 Step By Step Instructions

-Using a very sharp knife, carefully slice each chicken breast in half horizontally, then Put the chicken breasts on a cutting board and lay a piece of plastic wrap over them.
+Using a very sharp knife, carefully slice 4 boneless, skinless chicken breasts (about 1.5 lbs or 680g) in half horizontally, then Put the chicken breasts on a cutting board and lay a piece of plastic wrap over them.

 If you’ve never fried your chicken in butter and oil, you’re in for a treat!
 It creates the most beautiful golden crust all over your chicken, the oil prevents the butter from browning too fast, and the butter keeps the oil from burning.

-Raise the heat to high.
-Add the wine to the pan, and mix well to stir in any browned bits that may have stuck to the pan.
+Raise the heat to high, add ½ cup (120ml) white wine and and mix well to stir in any browned bits that may have stuck to the pan.
 Bring to a boil and cook down until it’s reduced by half.

-Stir in the parsley and return chicken to the pan with any accumulated juices and cook until warmed through.
+Simmer for 5 minutes until sauce thickens.
 Taste for seasoning and add more salt as needed before serving.

 Erren’s Top Tips